George Floyd protests in Minneapolis–Saint Paul: Initial reactions to Floyd's murder

 At 12:41 a.m. on Tuesday, May 26, Minneapolis police released a statement about the arrest and murder of Floyd several hours prior.
 They said that a suspected money forger had "physically resisted" arrest and suffered "medical distress" after being handcuffed by officers, leading to his death.
 The statement made no mention that Floyd was unarmed or that Chauvin had kneeled on his neck for over nine minutes.
 At about the same time the police released their initial statement, Darnella Frazier, a bystander at the scene of Floyd's murder, uploaded a 10-minute video of the incident to Facebook and Instagram.
-The graphic video captured Floyd—while laying face down, handcuffed, and pinned by Chauvin's knee—saying he couldn't breathe and begging for his life as he lost consciousness.
+The graphic video captured Floyd—while laying face down, handcuffed, and pinned by Chauvin's knee—saying he could not breathe and begging for his life as he lost consciousness.
 The video quickly went viral.

 Official reaction came early in the morning.
-By 3:11 a.m. the police department said that Federal Bureau of Investigation (FBI) would join local officials in the investigation of the incident.
+By 3:11 a.m. the police department said that the Federal Bureau of Investigation (FBI) would join local officials in the investigation of the incident.
 Minneapolis Mayor Jacob Frey held a 6:45 a.m. press conference, and said in reaction to the bystander video he had seen, "What we saw was horrible.
 Completely and utterly messed up."
 By mid-morning several public officials released statements condemning what they viewed in the bystander's video.
 Saint Paul Mayor Melvin Carter said it was "vile and heartbreaking" and all of the officers present at the scene of Floyd's arrest should be held accountable.
 U.S. Senator Amy Klobuchar called for an independent investigation.
 Minnesota Governor Tim Walz promised, "We will get answers and seek justice."
 The four officers at the scene of Floyd's murder were placed on paid administrative leave, a standard protocol, pending further investigation.

-The Minneapolis police department's initial statement that mis-characterized the circumstances of Floyd's death, which may have been intended to defuse tension, was perceived as being radically different than what was recorded on bystander videos and it fueled public outrage.
+The Minneapolis police department's initial statement, which mis-characterized the circumstances of Floyd's death, was perceived as being radically different from what was recorded on bystander videos, and fueled public outrage.